 Jana’s dream retirement home had been to live in this area and carve out a group home for her family and their budding families to come live and help protect the wildlife and landscape.
-I came on the scene 3 1/2 years into this reality and fell in love with both the lush and wild property, their open home plan, and their welcoming family.
+I came on the scene 3 1/2 years into this project and fell in love with both the lush and wild property, their open home plan, their welcoming community and immediate family.

 In the 2 weeks that I lived here, we nursed back to health 4 magpies whose mother had been killed, and later, we housed 2 adorable possums and a tiny baby bird that had been injured by a cat.
 The magpies were released while I was there, but they insisted on coming back every day to our porch and front door to say hi and demand food.
 They became comic sidekicks of mine, especially one bold magpie, Little Lee they called him, who hopped around me as I weeded and replanted the garden.

-I worked from 8am-1pm, 5 days a week, and loved the work.
+I worked from 8am-1pm, 5 days a week, but wanted to work more.
 I looked forward to taking care of the property, weeding and planting, cleaning the house, and just generally treating the place as I would my own home.
 Everyone was appreciative of my help, and there was something therapeutic about tidying up after other people.
 It sounds crazy, and I kept thinking it was so strange that I actually enjoyed doing the dishes and wiping down the countertops after people breezed in and out, but I did.

 One friend in the UK had described Workaway as indentured servitude (from British friends who had tried it), but if that’s what this was, I’ll take it any day of the week.

 Aside from helping nurse animals back to health, I was dropped off at markets and beaches on my off-days or afternoons.
 I was taken on trips to the grocery store and garden center.
-Their Good-Will-combination-Food-Bank was a favorite of everyone I met (they call it the ‘Op Shop’ here) and I finally visited there as well.
+Their Good-Will-combination-Food-Bank was everyone’s favorite (they call it the ‘Op Shop’ here) and I finally visited there as well.
 I love perusing markets in different countries, with no intention of purchasing anything.
-There’s only so much you can carry with you, and the thrill of the purchase dwindles when you’re not inundated with marketing ads, billboards, and television.
-I also don’t need anything else, I am perfectly content with the simplicity of my belongings and my life.
+There’s only so much you can carry with you, and I also don’t need anything else; I’m perfectly content with the simplicity of my belongings and my life.